Key Takeaways

 What is SEO?

 SEO is short for Search Engine Optimization.
-SEO is the proces of getting higher rankings on Google by having a technical good website, great and relevant content and authority.
-SEO is the name for the optimizations on and off a website that make you rank on Google when people search for information, products or services.
+SEO is the process of getting higher rankings on Google by having a technically good website, great and relevant content, and authority.
+SEO is the name for the optimizations on and off a website that make you rank on Google when people search for information, products, or services.

 Does my company need SEO?

-Almost every company need SEO.
-Google is the most used searched engine and this is the place where most people start – and end – their buying journey.
-To take part of that and get sales and leads you need to be visible in the search engines.
+Almost every company needs SEO.
+Google is the most used search engine and this is the place where most people start – and end – their buying journey.
+To take part in that and get sales and leads, you need to be visible in the search engines.

 How does SEO work?

 SEO is simple and complex at the same time.
 In reality, it’s quite simple.
 SEO is about making your website aligned with what Google and the users are looking for – and how they look for it.
-Google uses web crawlers to scan the entire internet, hence it is an important part of your SEO strategy to make sure that your website is accesible for crawlers so they can access your content.
-There is a lot of factors that Google counts, but you simply needs to match the intent that users have, give a nice user experience and establish authority for your website.
+Google uses web crawlers to scan the entire internet; hence it is an important part of your SEO strategy to make sure that your website is accessible for crawlers so they can access your content.
+There are a lot of factors that Google counts, but you simply need to match the intent that users have, give a nice user experience, and establish authority for your website.

 What can I do to get more traffic from search engines?

-To get more traffic you can either optimize your current pages, make sure to be more helpful, answer more question and cover the subject in depth.
-On the other hand, you can research and find new keywords and create new dedicated landing pages targeting the keyword.
+To get more traffic, you can either optimize your current pages, make sure to be more helpful, answer more questions, and cover the subject in depth.
+On the other hand, you can research and find new keywords and create new dedicated landing pages targeting those keywords.

 How long does SEO take?

-SEO kicks in after a few days or weeks in the beginning but to see the full results of your SEO work you can expect 6-12 months.
-Sometimes you reach the top for certain keywords quite fast, while others takes some time and ongoing optimizations but generally speaking SEO takes up to a year – at least to see the full effect.
+SEO kicks in after a few days or weeks in the beginning, but to see the full results of your SEO work, you can expect 6-12 months.
+Sometimes you reach the top for certain keywords quite fast, while others take some time and ongoing optimization, but generally speaking, SEO takes up to a year – at least to see the full effect.

 How long should my content be?

-How long your content should be depends of the type of page and the users intent – what are they looking for?
-For category pages I aim for at least 800 words and blog posts is often triple the amount or more depending on the subject.
+How long your content should be depends on the type of page and the user’s intent – what are they looking for?
+For category pages, I aim for at least 800 words, and blog posts are often triple that amount or more depending on the subject.